rfjakob/gocryptfs-website/docs/reverse_mode.md

 derivePathIV: Derive IVs from Encrypted Paths
 ----------------------------------------------

-derivePathIV concatenates that encrypted path with a null byte and a salt string, one of "DIRIV", "FILEID", "BLOCK0IV".
-The truncated SHA256-hashes of each are the outputs.
+derivePathIV concatenates the encrypted path with a null byte and a salt string (one of "DIRIV", "FILEID", "BLOCK0IV").
+This is is hashed with SHA256 and truncated to 128 bits.

 ![](img/reverse-derivePathIV.svg)